 In July 2017 the Financial Stability Board’s Taskforce for Climate-related Financial Disclosure (TCFD) launched the final version of their recommendations on corporate disclosure, which Aviva Investors was involved in shaping.
 The report sets out how businesses should disclose climate-related financial risks and opportunities within the context of their existing disclosure requirements.

 We have taken this as the guide for our own disclosure.
-We included a high-level response within our 2016, 2017, 2018, 2019 and 2020 Annual Report & Accounts (PDF 128KB).
+We included a high-level response within our 2016 to 2021 and 2022 Annual Report & Accounts (PDF 7.3 MB).
 Our latest more detailed responses can also be found below: